 Many attempts have been made to adopt/improve algorithms from other disciplines to address the large P small N problem in detecting epistasis3,5,6,13, particularly high-order (multiple locus) interactions where regression-based methods3 may suffer from increasingly computational complexity and data sparsity50,57.
 These algorithms often employ certain classifiers for data reduction and/or feature selection to reduce both the computational and statistical burden of an exhaustive search6,58,59, but previously were not scaled up for GWAS or explicitly testing interactions and could miss interactions without marginal effects13,58,59.
 While most existing algorithms (e.g. Multifactor Dimensionality Reduction, tree-based, entropy-based) being scaled up by modern computing technologies60–64, their classifiers are also improved to be applicable for complex quantitative traits60,65–68, allow using risk scores aggregating multiple interactions in classification72, and account for interactions without marginal effects69,70.

 Improved computing efficiency also allows an easy fix of the stability issue observed in filtering methods derived from the RelifF algorithms71 by aggregating multiple runs72 and facilitates the development of combining complementary algorithms.
 For example, using tree-based methods for screening and Multifactor Dimensionality Reduction for interaction testing can improve the overall performance73–75; Reconstructability Analysis method uses entropy-based methods to construct and interpret interaction structures and graph theory heuristics to traverse64.
-New algorithms such as Ant Colony Optimization mimicking how ant colonies find the shortest route to foods76 are continuously adopted into epistasis studies but need to be clear how interactions are tested.
+New algorithms such as Ant Colony Optimization mimicking how ant colonies find the shortest route to foods76 are being adopted for epistasis studies but need to be clear how interactions are tested.
 Nevertheless, detection of high-order interactions appears very challenging to machine learning and data mining methods too considering that interactions are not explicitly tested in many cases.
 When interactions are explicitly tested, e.g. using Reconstructability Analysis, detection of three-way interactions requires multilayer hypothesis tests and thus is as difficult as regression methods4,77, in addition to issues of excessive computing demand, exponentially increased multiple tests and insufficient sample sizes13.
 Despite some progress, it seems likely that new approaches will be needed for robust genome-wide detection of high-order interactions.

 Group and module based methods